rwqfsfasxc100/HevLib/README.md

 ## Functions

+> [!NOTE]
-All functions in the library use a double underscore prefix to make it easier to use with autocomplete.
+> All functions in the library use a double underscore prefix to make it easier to use with autocomplete.
 Typing `HevLib.__` should provide all available functions through it.

 ## __array_to_string(arr: Array) -> String
 * Concatenates all parts of an array into a string